Field slaves in the United States

 Field hands were slaves who labored on plantations.
 They were commonly used to plant, tend, and harvest cotton, sugar, rice, and tobacco.

 Chores

 Field slaves usually worked in the fields from sunrise to sundown while being monitored by an overseer.
-The overseer ensured that enslaved people did not slow down or cease their field work until the day was over.
+The overseer ensured that enslaved people did not escape, slow down or cease their field work until the day was over.

 Clothing

 Enslavers gave field slaves one outfit annually.
 During the winter time, enslavers may have given field slaves additional clothing or material to make other cloth to keep warm.

 Children

 Enslaved children did not go to school and had to work as young as possible.
 Enslavers gave younger children lighter tasks, like fetching meals and guarding livestock.
 Enslavers provided enslaved children little to no clothing until they reached puberty.

 Women

 Enslavers gave enslaved women long dresses to wear in the summer.
 During the winter, enslaved women made themselves shawls and pantalettes.
 Enslaved women often wore turbans on their heads, covering their hair.